-At Castlefort JMI School, we recognise the importance of high quality Physical Education and the part it plays in raising standards and narrowing achievement gaps.
-Physical Education and Sport are important in giving children the knowledge, understanding and tools to make a positive impact on their own health and well-being.
+At Castlefort JMI School, we recognise the importance of high quality physical education, physical activity and sport and the part it plays in raising standards and narrowing achievement gaps.
+Physical Education and school sport are important in giving children the knowledge, understanding and the tools to make a positive impact on their own health and well-being.
 Our strategy will aim to: